 When interest rates on savings accounts are low, consider taking some risk and investing in the market.
 Doing so can help you reach a goal, such as saving for retirement or a house down payment.

-A great way to dive in is a brokerage account or Roth IRA, each of which has its benefits and disadvantages.
-Before you invest, however, pay special attention to the taxable nature of the former and the tax benefits of the latter.
+A great way to dive in is a Roth IRA or brokerage account.
+When comparing a Roth IRA vs. an investment account, remember that each of them has its benefits and disadvantages.
+However, before you invest, pay special attention to the taxable nature of one and the tax benefits of the other.

 Defining a Roth IRA